Mikuni Pilot Jet Drill Size Chart

 That’s where the Mikuni Pilot Jet Drill Size Chart comes in handy.
 With this chart, you can figure out the right drill size to use when you’re replacing your pilot jet.
 It’s a simple process, but it can make a big difference in how well your engine performs.
 So, take the time to get it right, and your engine will thank you!

-See also Silverado Tire Size Chart
+See also Garage Door Torsion Spring Wire Size Chart

 Tips for Drilling Out a Pilot Jet and Installing a New One